 Eva Maud Smith (1923-1993) was a woman of action.
 In 1956 at the age of 33, she immigrated to Canada from Jamaica as a domestic worker.
-Nothing was easy about her first years in this country, but it wasn’t long before she became a Toronto community leader and Guidance Counsellor at George Vanier Secondary School.
+Nothing was easy about her first years in this country, but it wasn’t long before she became a Toronto community leader and a school outreach worker.

 Although Eva Smith passed away in 1993, her spirit has lived on.
 A few years later, Eva’s Satellite, Canada’s only harm reduction shelter for youth, opened to provide specialized supports for youth challenged by addictions and mental health.
 And after that, Eva’s Phoenix was launched to provide youth transitional housing and the skills they need to find and maintain housing and employment in the long run.